The purpose of this Policy shall be to:

 IX.
 Death Beneficiary Benefit

-- Once all allowable costs as set out in this Policy have been paid and the original death certificate is on file with the Enrollment Department, the Death Beneficiary Benefit of $1,000 will be paid in addition to any unused funds from the funeral and burial assistance in the form of a Tribal check to the most recent Designated Beneficiary on file with the Enrollment Department.
+- Once all allowable costs as set out in this Policy have been paid and the original death certificate is on file with the Enrollment Department, the Death Beneficiary Benefit of $1,000 will be paid in the form of a Tribal check to the most recent Designated Beneficiary on file with the Enrollment Department.

-- Unused funds from the meal assistance will NOT be paid out to the Designated Beneficiary, and will remain in the Siletz Tribe’s Meal Assistance fund.
+- Unused funds from the meal assistance will NOT be paid out to the Designated Beneficiary, and will remain in the Tribal budget.

 X. Prepaid Funerals